 On a fall night in 2003, Harvard undergrad and computer programming genius Mark Zuckerberg sits down at his computer and heatedly begins working on a new idea.
 In a fury of blogging and programming, what begins in his dorm room soon becomes a global social network and a revolution in communication.
 A mere six years and 500 million friends later, Mark Zuckerberg is the youngest billionaire in history... but for this entrepreneur, success leads to both personal and legal complications.
 Written by

-Mark Zuckerberg originally planned never to see the movie.
+Mark Zuckerberg originally planned never to see this movie.
 He ended up taking several of his employees to see it.
 He later remarked that, despite some of the film's inaccuracies, they got his clothing right.
 See more »

 Did you know there are more people with genius IQs living in China than there are people of any kind living in the United States?